ABHISHEK1392005/isms-scorm-training-test/docs/02-design/course-outline.md

 #### ISMS Champion

-Awarded when the learner completes all required missions and achieves a score of at least 80.
+Awarded when the learner completes all required missions and achieves a retained final course score of at least 80.

-### 11. Course State
+### 12. Course State

 The course will maintain learner state including: